new5558/JavaLabFinal/README.md

 # Working......
+## Current Problem

-lab 4's and lab 6's code has not 100% adhered to the instruction.
-(I added some modifications make the input correct?)
+lab 4's and lab 6's code has not 100% adhered to the instruction (I added some modifications make the input correct?)

 need someone to review the code.
 No PDF given due to copyright.